By Promod Puri

 The guiding force in Taoism is Tao who is not a God or god.
 Tao means ‘way’ or ‘path’ in Chinese.’
 Taoism believes that the universe organizes a natural path by itself.
 And there is no central controlling principle or order.
 Instead of delving into the existence or non-existence of God, Taoism focuses on “living a simple and balanced life in harmony with nature.”

-The concept of God in all these religious isms is more of a metaphysical nature rather than physical or supernatural existence.
+The concept of God in all these religious isms is more of a metaphysical nature rather than a physical or supernatural existence.
 And that is the reason there has been almost no objection to accommodating atheism in their numinous thoughts.
 Instead, these religious orders got enriched with a diversity of thoughts, philosophies, and appeals.
 Hinduism is the prime example to harbor atheism in its vast structure.

 Atheism and theism in our religious thinking are not the topics in the virtuous conduct of our lives.
 Rather, like Taoism, the ethical conduct of life has been the basic tenet of all the world faiths, and this is where the practicality of God lies.